 The main sulphide mineral is pyrite, with minor sphalerite and chalcopyrite.
-Locally, the sulphides occur as massive sulphide lenses but the extent of these massive sulphide lenses is unknown, as a result of the current wide drill spacing.
+Locally, the sulphides can occur as massive sulphide lenses but the extent of these lenses is unknown, a result of the current drill spacing.

 At the Candelones Main and Connector deposits, both an oxide and a sulphide phase are present.
 Typically, the oxide zone extends from surface to a depth ranging from 15 to 50 m.
 The sulphide phase has been traced to depths of over 400 m from surface.
+There is no oxide phase at the Candelones Extension deposit.